braddeutsch/dicromat/docs/PRD-Test-Design.md

 ## 1. Overview

-This document defines the scientific basis, methodology, and specific configurations for the Dicromat dichromism detection test.
+This document defines the scientific basis, methodology, and specific configurations for the Dicrhomat dichromism detection test.
 It ensures the test is grounded in color vision science and provides reliable screening for protanopia, deuteranopia, and tritanopia.

 ---